A Gazetteer for the United States and Canada

 In comparison, the 2000 Census shows Addison had a population of 1,393 people and a land area of 41.73 square miles [108.1 km²].
 This gives a population density of 28.44 people per square mile [10.98 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Addison.
-You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
 More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...